RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugins.md

 *An example is available in enumerated criterion, at path webapp/plugins/criterion/enumerated/src/reducer.js*

 As a consequence of the dynamic reduction system, the store path must also take the pluginInstanceID in account.
-For plugins, it is always and array where:
+For plugins, it is always an array where:
 * first element is 'plugins.**{Plugin name}**.**{Plugin instance ID}**'.
 Plugin name must match the name declared in plugin-info.json and plugin instance ID is provided as parameter of buildReducer function.
 * second element is the reducer field in buildReducer function (myModel1 or myModel2 in example above)